 If equipped, FCA may help avoid or reduce the harm caused by front-end crashes.
 FCA provides a green indicator, , when a vehicle is detected ahead.
 This indicator displays amber if you follow a vehicle much too closely.
-When approaching a vehicle ahead too quickly, FCA provides a red alert and rapidly beeps.
+When approaching a vehicle ahead too quickly, FCA provides a red flashing alert on the windshield and rapidly beeps.